-Central News managing editors and the beat reporters are included in the Guest Booking group, so they will be aware of all requests.
+News Center managers and the beat reporters are included in the Guest Booking group, so they will be aware of all requests.
 The guests that fall into this general category might be from a think tank or NGO, a media rep for an organization, or a lower level member of Congress or a government agency.

-When sending your e-mail, please provide as many details as possible: is the interview audio or video, where is taking place, what time is it taking place.
+When sending your e-mail, please provide as many details as possible: the date of the interview, whether the interview is audio or video, location and time.

-When and where possible, stringers for Central News and the Language Services should keep the field correspondents and/or Washington advised of potential interviews of interest.
+When and where possible, stringers for the News Center and the Language Services should keep the field correspondents and/or Washington advised of potential interviews of interest.